ShangwuYao/AdvEx_Evaluation/src/README.md

 # Evaluation Core Algorithm

 This project provides a pipeline for generating adversarial images using different attack methods.
 The images can then be used to evaluate the robustness of machine learning models.
-We use the implementations from [CleverHans library](https://github.com/tensorflow/cleverhans#setting-up-cleverhans) and perform binary search to generate images with the smallest peturbation needed to form an adversarial example.
+We use the attack implementations from [CleverHans library](https://github.com/tensorflow/cleverhans#setting-up-cleverhans) and perform binary search to generate images with the smallest peturbation needed to form an adversarial example.
 More details can be found at [https://advex.org](https://advex.org)

 This project is intended for users who already have some background in machine learning and understand the basics of adversarial examples.
 For users that are not familiar in this field,